Incoterms and their meanings: International Shipping

 HTH – Hope this helps.

-So not only do all the cool kids use acronyms the world of Freight Forwarding does too.
-I can guarantee there isn’t a WOMBAT situation going on here today.
+So not only do all the cool kids use the same acronyms of the Freight Forwarder, I can guarantee there isn’t a WOMBAT situation going on here today.